-- Take part in the AMA by asking the experts your burning questions on in-place recycling.
+- Take part by asking the panel your burning questions on hurricane preparedness, recovery, and dealing with FEMA.

 This webinar is provided at no cost and will award a certificate of training listing the Professional Development Hours (PDHs) or a certificate of completion verifying your attendance.
 Certificates will be awarded only for fully attending and completing this webinar.
 A total of 1.5 PDHs can be earned.

 Please note – space for this webinar is limited, and Florida local agencies are being given first priority!